eideasy/wp-official-eid-plugin/readme.txt

 Identification with ID-card & mobile-ID works everywhere.
 Signing with mobile-ID works everywhere.
 Safari and Firefox also in incognito works fine.
-ID-card signing don’t work with MS Edge, IE11 and Chrome incognito window.
+ID-card signing don’t work with MS Edge and Chrome incognito window.

 If something goes wrong try to shortly remove ID-card or restart browser.
 Working with Mac - just restart it, that's goes fast.